MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-installation-issues.md

 ## Online installations

 The following steps apply to a typical online installation.
-For an offline installation, see [How to troubleshoot an offline installation](#offline-installations).
+For an network (layout) or offline installation, see [How to troubleshoot an offline installation](#Network-layout-or-offline-installations).

 ### Step 1 - Check whether the problem is a known issue